 semantics of your particular library, without having to fiddle with the IcedCoffeeScript

-that first releases a lock, and then calls cb
+compiler.
+Or, you can write an make_esc that first releases a lock, and then calls cb

 (also quite useful).
 Whatever ought to happen on error but before the function scope